Compassion at UVA

-The purpose is to cultivate a resilient and compassionate healthcare workforce—locally, regionally, and nationally— through innovative educational and experiential programs.
-Our vision is to have safe and high functioning healthcare environments with healthy and happy healthcare professionals and where heart and humanness are valued and embodied.
+Our purpose is to cultivate a resilient and compassionate healthcare workforce—locally, regionally, and nationally— through innovative educational and experiential programs.
+We envision safe and high functioning healthcare environments where all staff embody compassion in their work.

-From 2009 through 2012, two consultants, Cynda Rushton (nurse ethicist at the Johns Hopkins School of Nursing) and Monica Sharma (physician and former United Nations director of Leadership and Capacity Development) led a series of workshops over two and a half years.
-Multiple clinicians, faculty and staff across the health system and Schools of Nursing and Medicine and other University schools were introduced to Dr. Sharma’s model, the Conscious Full-Spectrum model.
+From 2010 through 2013, two consultants, Cynda Rushton (nurse ethicist at the Johns Hopkins School of Nursing) and Monica Sharma (physician and former United Nations director of Leadership and Capacity Development) led a series of workshops.
+Multiple clinicians, faculty and staff across the Health System and Schools of Nursing and Medicine and other University schools were introduced to Dr. Sharma’s model, the Conscious Full-Spectrum model.
 This process helped to engage UVA clinicians in unit-based projects related to end-of-life care in different clinical areas, including pediatrics, palliative care, emergency medicine, and oncology.

 A video, created in 2012, showcased UVA faculty and clinicians implementing the early CCI work.
 The video described The Pause, a 45-second pause following unsuccessful resuscitation in the UVA Emergency Department to honor the patient and the hard work of the clinicians involved in the code; The Pause was formalized by Jonathan Bartels, RN in response to feedback by a student chaplain.
 One of the key features of the video is the voices of the clinicians, faculty, and chaplains speaking of how they themselves were changed and learned to “show up differently” in leading the institution towards a more compassionate environment.

-The early years set the foundation for CCI and the recruitment of Susan Bauer-Wu who began in this role of Director in January 2013, and hiring of Hannah Walker, CCI program coordinator.
+The early years set the foundation for CCI and the recruitment of Susan Bauer-Wu who served as Director from January 2013-December 2015, and the hiring of Hannah (Walker) Crosby, CCI program coordinator.

 Now, CCI is a highly integrated program that touches students, faculty, and staff across UVA, the broader community, and beyond.
-CCI promotes clinician (and student-clinician) wellness and high-quality, compassionate clinical care through a variety of educational offerings (locally, regionally, and nationally) and supporting Compassionate Care Ambassadors to be role models and champions in their respective settings.
+CCI promotes clinician (and student-clinician) wellness and high-quality, compassionate clinical care through a variety of educational offerings and supporting Compassionate Care Ambassadors to be role models and champions in their respective settings.